Are you thinking of traveling to Nepal? Read this before you go for some important travel advice to help you make the most out of your time and money.

 Moving down in elevation will also help to treat your symptoms.
 Even 300m can make a lot of difference.
 If you were to have an accident in the mountains and require an airlift you would NEED travel insurance!
 Else, it would cost you a fortune.

 Some people take the drugs Acetazolamide or Dexamethasone to tackle the symptoms or ascend faster.
 I do not recommend this as it masks the signs and you won’t have any idea how bad your condition has become.
 Given how severe AMS is, I don’t recommend using this course of action.
 Despite your schedule.

 Do not eat beef!
-Well, at least outside of Thamel, as it seems perfectly ok here?
+Well, at least outside of Thamel, as it seems perfectly okay here.
 The slaughtering of cows is prohibited by law and you can really piss people off even by asking.
 Oh, and buffalo or Buff is just fine to eat for some reason.

-Finally, I would ask you to remember that you have to set a good example when travelling in Nepal.
-The youth are obsessed with western culture and everything you do will leave a lasting impression on them.
+Finally, I would ask you to remember that you have to set a good example when traveling in Nepal.
+The youth are obsessed with Western culture and everything you do will leave a lasting impression on them.
 Do not get frisky with each other or openly take drugs as you do not want people to follow your example, surely?